jsenv/core/readme.md

 # Dev server overview

-You have an html file that you want to open in a browser on your machine.
+You want to execute the following _main.html_ file in a browser.

 ```html
 <!DOCTYPE html>